foo-jin/advent-of-code/README.md

 ## Setup
-`init.sh` is used to copy the template to the appropriate location and to download the input file.
-This script uses [aoc-tools](https://github.com/foo-jin/aoc-tools), a small toolset I wrote to fetch input, submit solutions, and view leaderboards.
+`init.sh` is used to copy the template to the appropriate location and to download the input file. `run.sh` is then used to run the program and submit the solution.
+These scripts use [aoc-tools](https://github.com/foo-jin/aoc-tools), a small toolset I wrote to fetch input, submit solutions, and view leaderboards.